Valérie Igounet

-Valérie Igounet is a French historian and political scientist.
+Valérie Igounet (born 1 July 1970) is a French historian and political scientist.
 She studies the phenomenon of Holocaust denial, and extreme right-wing politics in France.
 Her research on the history of Holocaust denial and Holocaust revisionism in France traces them to extreme right-wing and also extreme left-wing sources.
 She was the author of the 2000 book Histoire du négationnisme en France (History of Holocaust Denial in France), as well as a biography of the prominent French Holocaust denier Robert Faurisson.

 Education and workplaces

-Igounet was born in 1970, and in 1998 she obtained a PhD in history from the Institut d'études politiques in Paris, under the supervision of Pierre Milza.
+Igounet was born on 1 July 1970.
+In 1998 she obtained a PhD in history from the Institut d'études politiques in Paris, under the supervision of Pierre Milza.
 Beginning in the late 1990s, she wrote pieces for Le Monde diplomatique.
 She then became affiliated with the Institut d'histoire du temps présent of the French National Centre for Scientific Research.

 Beginning in 2017, she worked together with Rudy Reichstadt on the site Conspiracy Watch (fr).
 Since 2019, she has been a member of the French scientific council to the Inter-Ministerial Delegation to Combat Racism, Anti-Semitism, and Anti-LGBT Hate (fr).